 10 rock music biopics that need to be made

 After Bohemian Rhapsody, Rocketman and Stardust which other acts are in need to the big screen treatment?
 Radio X picks a selection of movies we’d like to see…

+There was actually a TV movie called Don't Stop in 2009, but as we all know, that's not the same as the big screen treatment.
 The Mac’s career is a living soap opera as it is, and would need no script doctoring to make it interesting.
 From their start as a hardcore blues act in England to the high flying Los Angeles years, this would be a corker.
 In 2013, Stevie Nicks said: “Nobody is making a movie about my life.
 When there is a movie about my life being made, everybody will know.
 And it will be serious.”
-There was actually a TV movie called Don't Stop in 2009, but as we all know, that's not the same as the big screen treatment.
+But since we lost the fabulous Christine McVie in 2022, will people think again?

 Red Hot Chili Peppers